PatrickVuscan/LBC-Frontend/iteration-02-review.md

 - Other team members could give each other feedback on our commits.
 - After every new complete feature, everyone else reflected on their current progress, and suggested more productive work strategies they could try.

-iii) We remember to submit pull requests before merging to the master branch.
-- We wanted to practice submitting pull requests for our future internship or research position.
-- We had an easily time learning how to submit pull requests, and consistently submit more pull requests.
-- Errors were easily caught through reviews and this prevented bugs being introduced into the master branch.
-- Allowed team members to be up to date on the progress each member has made in regards to the code.

-iv) We set up a GitHub Actions CI and a small test suite early.
+iii) We set up a GitHub Actions CI and a small test suite early.
 - This prevented us from committing code that fails to compile.
 - Streamlined our process of having to run tests manually each time we commit changes.

-v) Though we had separate repositories between the frontend and the backend, we made progress announcements general.
+iv) Though we had separate repositories between the frontend and the backend, we made progress announcements general.
 - This allowed the frontend and the backend to keep in touch about each others' progress and plan out how the two parts will connect
 - Topics to discuss in all-member meetings were often determined by these general announcements.

-vi) We shared resources that helped simplify our project.
+v) We shared resources that helped simplify our project.
 - This helped other members of the team to become knowledgeable about the technology that each other was using.
 - Reduces development and research time for other members.
 - Working with and reviewing each others' code doesn't require having to learn how their imported technologies work.